Tonight as I write this post, Mr. Nielson is opening

 like we did last year.

-I quickly realized, nothing will be like our experience last year.
+I quickly realized something would be different from our experience last year.

 The trees available were, well...too perfect.